Zuza Beine: Death and tributes

-Beine died on September 22, 2025, in Waukesha, Wisconsin, at age 14.
+Zuza died on September 22, 2025, in Waukesha, Wisconsin, at age 14.
 News of her death was confirmed by her family and reported by multiple national outlets.
 Following her death, singer Noah Kahan paid tribute after her family shared that she had been listening to his music before passing.

 Legacy

-Beine’s story received widespread media coverage and has been cited as raising awareness about pediatric cancer and chronic illness among young audiences.
+Zuza’s story received widespread media coverage and has been cited as raising awareness about pediatric cancer and chronic illness among young audiences.